 - Our Postgraduate Diploma in Business has been recognised by both AUT and Massey Universities as a pathway to Master’s degrees, and applications will be considered for entry and credit transfer on a case-by-case basis.
 Our Graduate Diplomas are also recognised for entry to Master’s degrees in New Zealand.

-- All our Level 7 and 8 programmes qualify the student to work part-time, up to 20 hours per week while studying, and qualify graduates for the on-year post-study visa.
+- All our Level 7, 8 and 9 programmes qualify the student to work part-time, up to 20 hours per week while studying, and qualify graduates for the post-study work visa.

 - Daytime, evening and weekend tuition.
-The school is open weekdays from 8am to 9pm and also on the weekends, so the students can choose the most suitable study option, balancing the demands of study and part time work more effectively.
+The school is open weekdays from 8:30 am to 9:30 pm and also on the weekends, so the students can choose the most suitable study option, balancing the demands of study and part-time work more effectively.
 There are intakes every two months for graduate programmes, giving you flexibility of entry and exit dates.

 - According to the NZ National Qualifications Framework, Level 5, 6 and 7 are equivalent respectively to 1st, 2nd and 3rd years of a bachelor degree.
 Level 8 is postgraduate and Level 9 is master.

 Our Latin motto means “Through determination I excel”.
 ICL has a commitment to academic excellence which we expect our students to share.